Home » All Blogs » Salesforce Flow vs OmniScript

 What is OmniScript?

-Vlocity OmniScript is a proven enterprise-class form and process building technology that’s now available to the entire Salesforce ecosystem.
-With Vlocity OmniScript, you’ll be able to create dynamic single or multi step forms.
-You’ll have the visual and interactive power of Lightning components, without the custom development.
+Vlocity OmniScript is a proven enterprise-class form and process-building technology now available to the entire Salesforce ecosystem.
+With Vlocity OmniScript, you can create dynamic single- or multi-step forms.
+Without custom development, you’ll have the visual and interactive power of Lightning components.

 Vlocity OmniScript enables you to craft code-free dynamic and responsive forms in Salesforce.
 Easily publish user interface components that span Salesforce objects and external web services to speed Salesforce development.